LEE MILLER SCHOLARSHIP

 CalWest’s founder, Lee Miller, passed away in June 2016.
 In her memory and honor, CalWest Educators and Lee’s family teamed up with the National Coalition of Girls Schools (NCGS) to establish the CalWest Educators Lee Miller scholarship.

 Lee was a tireless advocate for independent school teaching candidates.
 She made it a point to see the potential in people and was committed to schools that sought to be inclusive and welcoming.
 Lee was passionate about mentoring emerging leaders and supporting teachers.
-She was especially interested in expanding professional development experiences for teachers and in exploring opportunities for school leaders – from entry level through senior leadership positions.
+She was especially interested in expanding professional development experiences for teachers and exploring opportunities for school leaders – from entry level through senior leadership positions.
 The CalWest Educators Lee Miller Scholarship will be awarded annually to educators in NCGS member schools in the form of a scholarship grant to attend the annual NCGS conference.

 Letter From Fleisch